roydonauyr/FYP_Final/README.md

 # Frontend Instructions:
 **To create the app:**
-Run npx create-expo-app MuteApp --template blank
+1. Run npx create-expo-app MuteApp --template blank
-Run npm install for dependencies
+2. Run npm install for dependencies

 **To run the app:**
-npm run start
+1. npm run start
-Backend commands Running on localhost: 8000

-# Backend Instructions:
+# Backend Instructions: (Running on localhost: 8000)
-To create new python venv: python -m venv venv
+1. To create new python venv: python -m venv venv
-To activate venv: .\venv\Scripts\activate.ps1
+2. To activate venv: .\venv\Scripts\activate.ps1
-To run: Note: For apis to work, the ip address in the config file under components must be changed.
+3. To run: Note: For apis to work, the ip address in the config file under components must be changed.

-To reload backend: uvicorn main:app --reload (Remove reload once in production)
+4. To reload backend: uvicorn main:app --reload (Remove reload once in production)

 # Frontend Versions
-Expo: SDK 52
+1. Expo: SDK 52

 # Backend Versions